Dealer

 Fruit3–7 days8–25 daysFruit should not be too ripe.

-Soups and stews2–3 days8–12 daysDivide into portions and make sure the soups are well cooled.
+Soups and stews2–3 days8–12 daysDivide into portions and ensure the soups have cooled down completely.

 Fresh herbs2–3 days7–14 daysBest vacuum-sealed in boxes.